Dear Business Owner,

 And most days, it feels fine too.

-Because when a business is truly in trouble, it makes noise.
+When a business is truly in trouble, problems doesn’t feel theoretical.

 Not because you see a problem.

-But because you realize you’re relying on memory… or trust… or a decision that was made a long time ago, under very different conditions.
+But because you’re relying on memory… or trust… or a decision that was made a long time ago, under very different conditions.

 Or you leave an email open longer than you should.